peiyuncai/restaurant-api/README.md

 The chef threads continuously consume meal items from the channel.
 Based on the cooking time of each meal item, the chef thread will sleep to simulate the cooking process.
-The field names as _cooking_time_in_min_ but to see the result faster, the thread actually sleeps for the same amount of time but unit is second.
+Though the field name is _cooking_time_in_min_ but to see the result faster, the thread actually sleeps for the same amount of time but unit is second.
 Before going to sleep, the chef thread update meal item's status as _Preparing_, preventing the client from canceling it.
 Once the thread wakes up, it updates meal item's status as _Completed_, preventing the client from canceling it.

-Meal items in the channel with the default status received can still be canceled by the client.
+Meal items in the channel having _Received_ status can still be canceled by the client.
 If a chef thread retrieves a meal item and finds it's removed from the order after checking the database, it will return without further processing.

-The cooking_time_upper_bound_in_min in the order model represents the sum of the cooking times for non-removed and non-completed meal items.
+The _remaining_cooking_time_upper_bound_in_min_ in the response represents the sum of the cooking times for non-removed and non-completed meal items.
 While multiple chef threads can process meals simultaneously, potentially reducing the actual cooking time, the upper bound indicates the _maximum_ required time.

 ### Application Improvement Areas